Giddy-K/vocalcash/README.md

 ## Testing the App

-⚠️ IMPORTANT: Please test the app on Google Chrome only for now.
+⚠️ **IMPORTANT**: **Please test the app on Google Chrome only for now.
-Firefox does not fully support the Web Speech API, which is required for the voice command feature to work.
+Firefox does not fully support the Web Speech API, which is required for the voice command feature to work.**

 ## Roadmap / Planned Improvements